OOP2018/contacts-lite/README.md

 The property names can be anything you like; this example uses the standard names from JDBC:

 ```
-# A properties file for configuration values
+# The URL for your database
 jdbc.url = jdbc:h2:/home/jim/h2/contacts
+# The JDBC Driver file.
+This really isn't needed.
 jdbc.driver = org.h2.Driver
 # For a client-server database you need a user and password.
 # This isn't needed for H2, but included as example.